So you’ve been involved in a car accident… now what?

 - and most importantly, get help from an experienced attorney.

 From this stage, once appropriate information has been gathered, the claim enters into a stage of negotiation.
 The negotiation phase is initiated by a Demand.

 What is a Demand?

-A Demand is a written notice and request for reimbursement.
-This reimbursement amount is based on medical treatment, lost wages, and other expenses directly related to the accident.
+It is a written notice and request for reimbursement.
+The Demand reimbursement amount is based on medical treatment, lost wages, and other expenses directly related to the accident.